Minorities in Medicine

 Med-MAR is a service for medical school applicants who self-identify as being from groups historically underrepresented in medicine or who are economically disadvantaged.HTML, Article, Advisors, Applicants, Pre-Med , Applying to Medical School, Choosing a Medical Career, Diversity in Medicine , Test Registration, MCAT, Med-MAR

-SMDEP is a free six-week academic enrichment summer program for qualified freshmen and sophomores from racial and ethnic groups that have been historically underrepresented in medicine and dentistry.
+SHPEP is a free six-week academic enrichment summer program for qualified freshmen and sophomores from racial and ethnic groups that have been historically underrepresented in the health professions.

 The AAMC's Fee Assistance Program assists those who, without financial assistance, would be unable to take the MCAT® exam or apply to medical schools that use the AMCAS® application.

 Medical Career Fairs

 Medical career fairs offer workshops on medical school admissions, opportunities to meet admissions officers and current medical students, as well as hands-on activities.HTML, Article, Pre-Health, Applicants, K-12, Pre-Med , Post-Baccalaureate, United States, Preparing for Medical School, Medical School, Diversity in Medicine

 Find domestic and international public health training opportunities in academic, government, and community settings for every level across the education continuum.HTML, Tool, Program Directory, Advisors, Medical School Graduates, Postdoctoral Trainees, Students, Canada, International, United States, Career Guidance, Career Tools, Diversity in Medicine , Medical Training, Enrichment Programs, Fellowships, Graduate Research Training, Internships, Research Training Opportunities, Residencies, Volunteering Opportunities